niebardzo/niebardzo.github.io/_posts/2020-05-29-gynvale-challenge-3.md

 We can see the Note for devs:
 {: .box-note} Note: Express automatically decodes the values in req.params (using decodeURIComponent).

 So, the task is to crash during the URI decoding.
-To do that, it is enough to pass the % (percantage sign) to the params.
+To do that, it is enough to pass the % (percentage sign) to the params.
 As the % is used for URI encoding without value to be decoded after it, it would cause the express to crash.

 ![gyn_3](https://github.com/niebardzo/niebardzo.github.io/raw/master/img/2020-05-29-gyn3_1.png)